TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 Our procedure for handling patches during LTS release is straightforward.
 Upon release of a new long-term support version (usually in March), we allow it some time to settle (until the end of May), and then make it our recommended release.

-So, from March until May we continue to patch both the old LTS branch, and the new LTS branch.
-And then, in June, we patch the new LTS version only, and the old LTS version moves into extended support, which is essentially critical fix only.
+Therefore, from March to May, we continue to issue patches for both the previous LTS branch and the new one.
+In June, we only provide patches for the new LTS, while the previous one enters extended support which only covers critical fixes.

 Here is a worked example.